b4you/EmpAppDocs/Server/gettingstarted/Installation.rst

         restAPIPort: the port of the backend.

-        loginExpire**: it is the time out of user. the default is 1 day..
+        loginExpire: it is the time out of user. the default is 1 day..
 You can select other.

         .. code-block:: json